nhott/nhott.github.io/_posts/2023-09-04-HTB_cozyhosting.md

 ![]( /assets/img/htb/cozyhosting/ssh.png)

 ## Escalation
- After login success, I recon with command sudo -l
+ After login successfully, To escalation to root, I check the permissions of the user with the command "sudo -l"
  ![]( /assets/img/htb/cozyhosting/reconRoot.png)

- I see user josh can sudo ssh.
-So I search sudo ssh at gtfobins.github.io
+ I saw that user josh can use sudo ssh.
+So I searched for "sudo -> ssh" at gtfobins.github.io
  ![]( /assets/img/htb/cozyhosting/root.png)